uswds/uswds-site/_components/page-templates/sign-in-create-account.md

 {:.usa-content-list}

 - **Clearly provide a way to reset passwords or recover usernames.** Provide a clearly marked link for users to reset a password or recover a forgotten username.
 - **Provide error feedback.** If a sign-in attempt fails, let users know there was an error, but don’t indicate which field was invalid, for example “Incorrect password” or “Username not found.”
 This helps maintain stronger protection against hackers or unauthorized users.
 - **Focus on the task.** Remove extra, unneeded information to prevent the user from getting distracted.
 - **Use specific field labels.** If you’re asking for a username, say username.
 If it’s an email, say email address.
 Don’t make the user guess which one you mean.
 - **Allow users to toggle password visibility.** This helps ensure users are entering it correctly while maintaining privacy when it’s needed as well.
 - **Enable copy/paste and autocomplete.** Many users rely on password generators because they provide secure passwords and phrases that a user doesn’t have to memorize.
 Forcing a user to type these in is a large barrier to usability.
 Allowing autocomplete also helps reduce user burden and typos.
 - **Use consistent, accurate language.** Use “sign in” or “sign-in”—depending on if it’s a verb (link in a call-to-action or button) or noun/adjective form (sign-in page)“.
 Don’t use “login” or “log in.”
 - **Allow users to switch between creating an account and signing in.** Users should be able to easily find where to sign in from the create account page, and vice versa.
 This also applies to the global header of the site, where users should have “one-click” access to either the sign-in or create an account page.

 ### Components used in this template
+- Extended header with `.usa-nav` and `.usa-menu-btn` removed
 - Form controls
 - Buttons
 - Medium footer

+{:.usa-content-list}

+### Component definitions
+- **Graphic list:** The graphic list is used to showcase a number of related items and their respective images in a grid pattern.
+In this template, we have removed the grid classes.

 </div>
 </div>